michaelenger/brage/README.md

 ## Building Sites

-Sites are defined with a config [YAML](https://yaml.org/) file, an optional layout template, one or more page templates, and optional assets.
+Sites are defined with a config [YAML](https://yaml.org/) file, an optional layout template, one or more page templates, one or more post templates, partial templates, and optional assets.

 ### Config